Wilson Burn 100 vs Clash 100

 Pro Player Endorsements

-The Burn 100 is currently endorsed by Anastasia Pavlyuchenkova, while the Clash 100 is not currently endorsed by any pro tennis player.
+The Burn 100 is currently endorsed by Anastasia Pavlyuchenkova, while the Clash 100 is not currently endorsed by any pro tennis player as it is not designed with pros in mind.

 Where can you buy these rackets?